Highlights from Celtic FC Foundation's lunch in honour of Brother Walfrid.

 Mulgrew's versatility has seen him comfortably perform in defence and midfield during his time at Celtic, while also donning the captain's armband in Scott Brown's absence.

-One of Celtic's most consistent performers, Mulgrew was again been an important player as the Hoops made it three-in-a-row.
+One of Celtic's most consistent performers, Mulgrew was an important player for the team as the Hoops made it three-in-a-row.